JayRayG/Yume2kkiVariable44RangeCalculator/README.md

 As previously stated, this program works only through console.
 The current admitted inputs are:

 * Seishonen's Painting: This refers to the painting in Urotsuki's Dream Apartments.
 The specific painting is chosen by selecting a number from 0 to 5.
-* Numeral Pathways: This refers to the numbers that one can see by the entrance of this world from Check-Disk Nexus.
+* Numeral Hallways: This refers to the numbers that one can see by the entrance of this world from Check-Disk Nexus.
 The inputs are received in the following order: Northwest, North, Northeast, West, East, South.
 If a value doesn't appear, 0 must be inputted instead.

 The values where taken from the following sources: